 What is studied at KS3?

 In Years 8 and 9, students use the Cambridge Latin Course (Books 1 and 2).
 These books introduce key grammar concepts alongside a wealth of historical background, giving students a taste not only of the Latin language, but Ancient Roman history and culture.
-In addition to acquiring a strong foundation in grammar and vocabulary, students are able to learn about and research topics such as theatre, gladiators, Roman Britain and Roman Egypt, and ancient Greek and Roman mythology.
+In addition to acquiring a strong foundation in grammar and vocabulary, students are able to learn about and research topics such as Roman theatre, gladiators, Roman Britain and Roman Egypt, and ancient Greek and Roman mythology.
+Students will acquire grammar and vocabulary knowledge through reading and comprehension of Latin stories in the iconic Cambridge Latin Course books.

 What is studied at KS4?